zdravkov/kendo-docs/api/dataviz/diagram/layout.md

 *This setting is specific to the force-directed layout and layered layout*

-###componentsGridWidth `Number` *(default: 800)*

-defines the width of the grid.
-The bigger this parameter the more components will be organized in an horizontal row.
-How many components really depends on your diagram and they type of layout applied to each component.
-The default is set to 800.

 ###grid `Object`

 Each layout algorithm has a different set of parameters customizing the layout but they also all have a common collection of parameters which relate to the way 'pieces' of a diagram are organized.